harshita130602/Quizmasters/README.md

 ## Game instructions
 * Check your Python version by typing python --version in terminal/cmd prompt.
 If the version is python 3.x, then you can continue.
-* If version is python 2.x, try:

-    Try to update your python version to python3 and then follow instructions given in the  column "**Run the game in your system**".
+* If version is python 2.x, Try to update your python version to python3 and then follow instructions given in the  column "**Run the game in your system**".
 * The game will run in the terminal.
 Answer the first question - whether you want to start the game.
 Select (a) Start the game or (b) Exit.
 * You'll be presented with domain specific questions.
 Pick your interest from the choices given below:
     *  Science